bookingactivities/booking-activities/readme.txt

 * Add - Added 'bookacti_validate_selected_event' JS action
 * Add - Added 'bookacti_temporary_book_message' filter to allow you to change the confirmation text when an activity has been added to cart through WooCommerce
 * Add - Added 'bookacti_refund_coupon_code_template' filter to change the template of WC generated coupon code (with refund by coupon method)
-* Add - Added 'bookacti_get_booking_product_id' function to retreive product id by booking id, if the reservation was made with WC
+* Add - Added 'bookacti_get_booking_product_id' function to retrieve product id by booking id, if the reservation was made with WC

 = 1.0.3 - 2017/03/29 =
 * Feature - Added possibility to change calendar day start / end hours